anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 The boot.py file is the first file run each time the board resets.
 It's not doing much in my case other than a garbage collection, but I'll leave it as is.

-The other file that''s run on each boot is called main.py, but it doesn't exist yet.
+The other file that's run on each boot is called main.py, but it doesn't exist yet.
 Since this project is intended to just be the bootstrap code for a new device, I don't want to clutter up main.py with the captive portal code.
 I'll write most of this code in separate files, and just import and call it from a couple of lines in main.py.

-One other important fact I learned on this project is that since MicroPython needs to import and "compile" (into frozen bytecode) each file in one chunk, raw Python file sizes need to be limited to what's available in RAM on the MCU, minus what the interpreter is using up.
-In practice, I found this meant that I couldn't import a source file much larger than ~8Kb, and when importing multiple files, I needed to run garbage collection between the imports.
+One other important fact I learned on this project is that since MicroPython needs to import and "compile" (into frozen bytecode) each file in one chunk, the raw Python file sizes need to be limited to what's available in RAM on the MCU, minus what the interpreter is using up.
+In practice, I found this meant that I couldn't import a source file much larger than ~8Kb.
+In some cases (for this and other projects in MicroPython), I've needed to run garbage collection between imports as well.
+The [documentation](https://pycopy.readthedocs.io/en/latest/reference/constrained.html#control-of-garbage-collection) talks a bit about it if you want more details.
 If you get (cryptic, seemingly incomplete) errors like the example below, it may mean your file size is too large, and you should break it up into multiple files:

 ```sh
 >>> import captive_http